talhasaglam153/talhasaglam153/README.md

 ## Android | Kotlin Developer

 ###
 <font color="yellow" >I'm 23 years old.
-I am a final year computer engineering student at university.
+I 'm currently a computer engineering senior.
 I have been developing android application with kotlin. <br> <br>
 I am someone who is open to learning and like to learn new things.
 If I don't know , I learn it.
 I like to read the code that someone else wrote</font>
 <br> <br>
 ### <font color="red" >Reach out to me </font>